 - Savannah, Georgia: Savannah is a beautiful and historic town located near the coast and on the Savannah River.
 The city’s architecture and history combine to make it a unique and scenic destination.
 The river is lined with shops and restaurants and the city is full of inviting squares and parks.
 While you’re there, don’t miss Fort Pulaski – a civil war era fort in remarkable condition.

 - Page, Arizona: Page is a little town in Northern Arizona which makes a great base for exploring Lake Powell and the surrounding area.
 Lake Powell is a huge man-made lake that stretches across the Utah/Arizona border.
 Renting a boat is easy and exploring a canyon by lake is certainly unique.
-(Check out Lake Powell Houseboat Adventure: 10 Lessons Learned) Beyond the lake, there is so much to do in this area: tour Antelope Canyon, check out Glen Canyon Dam, hike in the Grand Staircase, and gaze at the iconic Horseshoe Bend.
+(Check out Lake Powell Houseboat Adventure: 10 Lessons Learned) Beyond the lake, there is so much to do in this area.
+For more information: 7 Awesome Things to do at Lake Powell Without Getting Wet!

 Spring break is a great time to take a trip.
 Many wonderful destinations have great weather this time of year, so get out there and try something new!